AmazingAng/WTF-Solidity/Languages/en/56_DEX/readme.md

 $$k=x+y$$

 where $k$ is a constant.
 That is, the sum of the quantities of colas and dollars in the market remains the same before and after the trade.
 For example, there are 10 bottles of Coke and $10 in the market.
 At this time, $k=20$, and the price of Coke is $1/bottle.
 I was thirsty and wanted to exchange my $2 for a Coke.
 The total number of dollars in the post-trade market becomes 12.
 According to the constraint $k=20$, there are 8 bottles of Coke in the post-trade market at a price of $1/bottle.
-I got 2 bottles of coke in the deal for $1/bottle.
+I got 2 bottles of Coke in the deal for $1/bottle.

 The advantage of CSAMM is that it can ensure that the relative price of tokens remains unchanged.
-This is very important in stable currency exchange.
+This is very important in a stable currency exchange.
 Everyone hopes that 1 USDT can always be exchanged for 1 USDC.
 But its shortcomings are also obvious.
 Its liquidity is easily exhausted: I only need $10 to exhaust the liquidity of Coke in the market, and other users who want to drink Coke will not be able to trade.

 Below we introduce the constant product automatic market maker with "unlimited" liquidity.